bpkrumme/ansible_devtools_demo/README.md

 Demo steps:

+1. Make sure auto-save is enabled in VS Code
-1. Create `apache_install.yml` playbook in the root directory
+2. Create `apache_install.yml` playbook in the root directory
-2. Build out the base structure of a playbook
+3. Build out the base structure of a playbook including all tasks to install and configure apache.
+Templates and files are in the repo for `httpd.conf` and `index.html`
-    1. Intentionally use a lowercase name for the play, signaling ansible-lint
+    1. Intentionally use a lowercase name for the play, signaling ansible-lint integration
     2. explain that ansible-lint is integrated with VS Code Extension when you have both installed
-3. Add tasks, making note to attendees of syntax suggestions and highlighting
+4. Add tasks, making note to attendees of syntax suggestions and highlighting
     1. Install httpd package using yum or dnf module (USE FQCN)
         1. Place mouse pointer over FQCN
         2. Show live documentation
     2. Enable httpd service using service module (not FQCN)
     3. copy index.html using copy module (not FQCN)
+5. Hover mouse over module name to see module documentation
+6. Hover mouse over task parameters to see parameter documentation
-4. Point out the red squiggly syntax identifiers and explain that this is because we have ansible-lint installed as well, so we're getting live syntax-checking.
+7. Point out the red squiggly syntax identifiers and explain that this is because we have ansible-lint installed as well, so we're getting live syntax-checking.
 This is a good time to move on to ansible-lint
-5. Do not run the playbook, it will be done later in the ansible-navigator section
+8. Do NOT run the playbook, it will be done later in the ansible-navigator section

 ## Demonstrate direct usage of Ansible Lint